genomika/summercourse/Course_Materials/quality-control/Tutorial.md

 When you run cutadapt you give it the adapter sequence to trim, and this is different for R1 and R2 reads.
 Here's what the options look like (without running it on our files yet).

+    cutadapt -m 22 -O 4 -a AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC cutadapt -m 22 -O 4 -a TGATCGTCGGACTGTAGAACTCTGAACGTGTAGA

+ The -m 22 option says to discard any sequence that is smaller than 22 bases (minimum) after trimming.
+This avoids problems trying to map very short, highly ambiguous sequences.

+the -O 4 (Overlap) option says not to trim 3' adapter sequences unless at least the first  bases of the adapter are seen at the 3' end of the read.
+This prevents trimming short 3' sequences that just happen by chance to match the first few adapter sequence bases.

+The -a argument to cutadapt is documented as the "sequence of adapter that was ligated to the 3' end".
+So we care about the <Read 2 primer> for R1 reads, and the <Read 1 primer> for R2 reads.

+     cutadapt -a GATCGGAAGAGCACACGTCTGAACTCCAGTCAC

 There are 2 known adapters used in this experiment:

     CTGGGAAATCACCATAAACGTGAAATGTCTTTGGATTTGGGAATCTTATAAGTTCTGTATGAGACCACTCTAAAAA